Arsenik1/Arsenik1/README.md

 - 👋 Hi, I’m @Arsenik1
-- 👀 I’m interested in FinTech, Web and Games
+- 👀 I’m interested in FinTech, Web and Game development.
-- 🌱 I’m currently learning Object Oriented Programming in C++ and Web in Python.
+- 🌱 I’m currently learning Data Structures in C++, Arificial Intelligence and Web in Python.
 - 💞️ I’m looking to collaborate on the fields that I listed above.
 - 📫 How to reach me: https://www.linkedin.com/in/skaragollu/